How do you know which supplements to use?

 Omit all the redundant supplements.
 This will not only save money, but likely be safer as many of the supplements’ effects are potentially unsafe at higher doses.
 If Steve follows this suggestion, he will save $260 per month, or $3210 per year!
 Woah!
 Well-worth that dietitian visit!

-Want more information?
-Book an appointment online, follow us on Instagram, or get on our email list at email@example.com for monthly newsletters, promo codes, and more!
+- Get on our email list at firstname.lastname@example.org for monthly newsletters, promo codes, and more!

 And be sure to check out our online sports nutrition courses!